Graveflo/ObserverHooks/README.md

 Notes:
-- The parameter "auto_fire" will disable all side effects and instead the .emit() function can be used to manually trigger the side effects
+- The parameter "auto_fire", when set to false, will disable all side effects and instead the .emit() function can be used to manually trigger the side effects
-- Redefined methods in child classes also need the decorator and will override behavior to the specifications of the new decorator
+- Redefined methods in child classes also need a decorator to retain the behavior and will override behavior to the specifications of the new decorator
 - Inherited methods will only fire once even if they are re-defined and super is called
 - Inherited methods do not need to be re-defined